 Crossing over the Wright Memorial Bridge that connects Kitty Hawk to Point Harbor can be a real test of your patience, especially if it’s a Saturday during the summer.

-Fortunately, there are some tips and tricks to help you avoid sitting in traffic for hours on end.
+Fortunately, some tips and tricks help you avoid sitting in traffic for hours.

 These tips are mainly for vacationers staying on the Outer Banks during the busy summer months!